Civil Rights and Policy Notifications

 The information collected on this website is retained in accordance with the record retention schedules developed by this office.

 The Department works to follow priority 1 and priority 2 level guidelines as set by the World Wide Web Consortium (W3C) - Web Content Access Guidelines (WCAG).
 The Department follows the Americans with Disabilities Act (ADA) Section 508 Standards (1194.22) to ensure access for individuals with visual impairments.

-In order to provide you with a wide variety of information about the Department, this website links to other websites maintained by individual state agencies, political subdivisions, nonprofit organizations and private businesses.
+In order to provide you with a wide variety of information about the Department, this website links to other websites and services maintained by individual state agencies, political subdivisions, nonprofit organizations and private businesses.
 Each of these entities has the responsibility of setting their own policies and posting it on their websites.
 When you link to another website, you are subject to the policies of the new website.

-Although the Game and Fish Department tries to keep information on its website up-to-date and accurate, neither the Department, nor any officer or employee of the Department warrants the accuracy, reliability or timeliness of any information published on this website, nor endorses any content, viewpoints, products, or services linked from this website, and shall not be held responsible for any losses caused by reliance on the accuracy, reliability or timeliness of such information.
+Although the Game and Fish Department tries to keep information on its website up-to-date and accurate, neither the Department, nor any officer or employee of the Department warrants the accuracy, reliability or timeliness of any information published on this website, nor endorses any content, viewpoints, products, or services linked from this website, and shall not be held responsible for any losses caused by reliance on the accuracy, reliability, or timeliness of such information.
 Portions of such information may be incorrect or out of date.
 Any person or entity that relies on any information obtained from this system does so at his or her own risk.
-The Department makes every effort to provide virus-free files, but does not guarantee uncorrupted files.
+The Department makes every effort to provide virus-free files but does not guarantee uncorrupted files.